 Situation regarding former treatment plant in Hoogkerk - update 17 January

-Update January 17 - submission of petition
+Update January 17 - presentation of petition

-Report dated January 15
+Report dated 15 January

 The demolition has been delayed for years.
 Why the rush now?

 It is true that the building could have been demolished even before the squatters moved in.
 Recently, the water authority focused on new projects in surface water and wastewater management.
-The demolition of this location has indeed taken too long.
+The demolition of this site has indeed taken too long.
 Nevertheless, it must still be done and will happen.

 What will happen to the site after demolition?